Vindexus/HeresyWorld/charactercreation.md

 ## Choose Stats
 Assign these scores to your stats: 16, 15, 13, 12, 9, 8.
 Start by looking over the basic moves and the starting moves for your class.
 Pick out the move that interests you the most: something you’ll be doing a lot, or something that you excel at.
 Put a 16 in the stat for that move.
 Look over the list again and pick out the next most important move to your character, maybe something that supports your first choice.
 Put your 15 in the stat for that move.
 Repeat this process for your remaining scores: 13, 12, 9, 8.

+*I'd like to focus a lot on using the Confessor move to interrogate people, so I'll use the 16 for my Intelligence.
+I also want to be good with people so I'll put the 15 in Charisma.
+While I have a fit body, I'm much more quick than I strong, so I'll put a 13 in Dexterity and put my 8 in Strength.
+My body is tougher than my mind so I'll put the 12 in Constitution and the 9 in Willpower.*

 ## Choose a Home World
 Where you were born shapes a lot of the things about you.
 Select a home world and apply the related stat bonuses and penalties to your character.
 Each home world also has a small move associated with it.